Melusine: Charming Water Fairy In European Legend About Taboo And Broken Promise

 A. Sutherland - AncientPages.com - Many intriguing legends surround Melusine (Melusina), a daughter of Pressina.
 Melusine was a charming water fairy and a fictional figure in a well-known European legend.

-This figure of European folklore and mythology (probably a tradition of ancient Gaul), is mentioned in countless fascinating stories of people that lived across France, Luxembourg, Germany, Bohemia as well as parts of the Iberian Peninsula, the Balkans, and Asia Minor around the millennium before Christ onwards.
+This figure of European folklore and mythology (probably a tradition of ancient Gaul) is mentioned in countless fascinating stories of people who lived across France, Luxembourg, Germany, Bohemia, and parts of the Iberian Peninsula, the Balkans, and Asia Minor around the millennium before Christ onwards.

 The fairy Mélusine: the image of the fairy with the long hair, its mirror in the hand, decorates one of Saint-Sulpice church’s stained-glass windows.
 Image credit: Pays de Fougères.

-In old times, throughout the Celtic lands, lakes were believed to be entrances to the otherworld.
+In old times, lakes were believed to be entrances to the otherworld throughout the Celtic lands.
 In magnificent palaces located in those lakes lived fairy women who were occasionally seen from shore.
-In Celtic beliefs, they made perfect wives for human men but only under certain conditions.
+In Celtic beliefs they made perfect wives for human men but only under certain conditions.

 Melusine’s Mother Pressina That Demanded A Promise

-An ancient French story tells that Pressina, who was a beautiful water fairy, married a human man but this union was not unconditional.
-It was based on a certain promise demanded by the wife—in this case, that the husband should never see her while she was delivering a child or bathed.
+An ancient French story tells that Pressina, a beautiful water fairy, married a human man, but this union was not unconditional.
+It was based on a promise the wife demands—in this case, that the husband should never see her while she was delivering a child or bathed.

-Unfortunately, Pressina’s human husband was not able to keep such a promise.
-Excited and happy when he heard that his wife had delivered triplets, he entered her birth chamber.
+Unfortunately, Pressina's human husband was unable to keep such a promise.
+He was excited and happy when he heard that his wife had delivered triplets, and he entered her birth chamber.
 Surprised, he saw a very angry woman who immediately reminded him of his broken promise, then disappeared with the children.

 Melusine – Beautiful But Elusive Fresh -Water Mermaid

-Folk tales and medieval literature were strongly inspired by Melusine and her own story was given in many different versions but most of them confirm that Melusine was the oldest of Pressina’s three daughters, (two others were Meliot and Palatina.)
+Melusine strongly inspired folk tales and medieval literature, and her own story has many different versions.
+Still, most of them confirm that Melusine was the oldest of Pressina's three daughters (two others were Meliot and Palatina).

 Melusine is usually depicted as a beautiful young creature with the head and upper body of a woman and the tail of a fish but sometimes also with wings.
-She is elusive and potentially dangerous spirit dwelling in and around streams and fresh water springs.
+She is an elusive and potentially dangerous spirit dwelling in and around streams and freshwater springs.

 Raymond walks in on his wife, Melusine, in her bath and discovers she has the lower body of a serpent.
 Illustration from the Jean d'Arras work, Le livre de Mélusine (The Book of Melusine), 1478.
 Image via wikipedia

-She grew up angry at her father for breaking his promise and therefore denying them the luxuries of human life.
-When Melusine was old enough to take revenge on her father, she arranged a raid on her father’s castle, detaining him and all people around him inside a magical mountain.
-Her mother, however, did not like the daughter’s revengeful action and she cursed her to become a serpent from the waist down on every Saturday.
+She grew up angry at her father for breaking his promise and denying them the luxuries of human life.
+When Melusine was old enough to take revenge on her father, she arranged a raid on her father's castle, detaining him and all the people around him inside a magical mountain.
+However, her mother did not like the daughter's revengeful action and cursed her to become a serpent from the waist down every Saturday.

 The spell would be broken when Melusine met a man who would marry her and promise never to see her on Saturdays, and so it happened one day.